 Hoka One One Cavu size and fit

-The Hoka One One Cavu runs true to size.
+The Cavu from Hoka One One runs true to size.
 It has a modest construction from forefoot to the heel, giving a snug and secure fit to runners with a low to average foot volume.
 This shoe is available in medium width for both the men’s and women’s versions.

 The zonal RMAT® is the brand’s exclusive outsole material.
 It works by enabling a guided stability and durability in high-wear areas.
 RMAT® is a unique blend of rubber and foam, thus getting the best of both worlds.
 The created material has high elasticity and therefore yields greater rebound levels than just foam alone.
 Aside from that, the combination results in an ultra-sticky grip, as it is able to latch onto angled, wet, and uneven surfaces.

 Acting as both a design and function, the wishbone pattern of the outsole doubles as the flex grooves.
 This layout offers strategic flex points, resulting in a smooth transition.